RationalityEnhancement/ReflectiveLearningChatbots/json/README.md

       "Deutsch" : "Übersetzung nicht verfügbar."
     },
     "qId" : "surveyQs.feedbackSurvey",
-    "if" : "(${STAGE_NAME} == $S{Test})"
+    "stages" : ["Test"]
   }
 ]
 ```

 The above list will generate the example text shown above.
 If the user sends the command `/talk` and then the keyword `Goals`, they will receive the question with the `qId` `addGoalsLater` in the question category `morningQs` of `Condition1`.

-Note that it is only possible for the user to initiate a conversation with the keyword `Goals` if the value of their parameter `reflectionStartedToday` is `false`.
+Note that it is only possible for the user to initiate a conversation with the keyword `Goals` the value of their parameter `reflectionStartedToday` is `false`.
 This means that if they have already started reflection and their parameter `reflectionStartedToday` accordingly has the value `true`, then this option will not appear when they send the command `/talk`, and only the option `Survey` will appear.

-Also note that both of these conversations can be initated only during the stage `Test`.
+Also note that both of these conversations can be initiated only during the stage `Test`.
 If the user sends the command `/talk` during any other stage, they will simply receive the text as defined in property `cannotStartTalk` of the [mandatory phrases](#span-idphrases-mandatory-phrases-span).

 In a similar manner, it is possible to define questions that can only be prompted within certain time frames by using conditional expressions with the parameter values `CURRENT_HOUR` and `CURRENT_MIN`.